JKelleyDev/delay-tolerant-networks/Meeting Summaries.md

 - Start jotting down what your pair needs to start working on for the first sprint

 ## Open Questions/Parking Lot
-- What type of scerio do we want to use for our project?
+- What type of scenario do we want to use for our project?
 Bring pitches to next meeting!!!
--

 ## Next Meeting
 - Date/Time: 17SEP2025 | 2:00 PM @ Love Library 24/7 Study Area